Claydough6/gui_resolution/README.md

 Authors: Clay Bell and Kevin Khaghani

+## Installing and Use:
+To install the package clone the github main directory.
+Then cd into the 'resolution_gui' top level folder and run: 'pip install .'.
+The app can then be run by calling in the interpreter: 'import resolution_gui'.
+Additionally the '__init__.py' file can be run by double clicking on it in the resolution_gui folder to start up the app.

 ## How to Use:
 Note: this is found in help.txt as well.
 It is displayed when the help menu is clicked in the app.